VPremiss/Crafty/README.md

 - **Installable**
   - Used along `HasInstallationCommand` trait on the package service provider, in order to implement an installation command.
   - Needs the `installationCommand()` method applied within the [laravel-package-tools](https://github.com/spatie/laravel-package-tools) service provider's `bootingPackage()` method.

+- **Configurated**
+  - Ensures, as a package service provider's interface, that package configurations are validated and handled gracefully.
+  - During `bootingPackage()`, you also have to call `broadcastConfiguration()` method that's available in `HasDispatchedConfigurations` trait.
+  - It's used along `CraftyPackage::validatedConfig()` method.

 ### API